 - (3) The department shall establish, by a state registry which contains identifying information about long-term care workers identified under this chapter who have final substantiated findings of abuse, financial exploitation, abandonment of a vulnerable adult as defined in RCW 74.34.020.
-The rule must include disclosure, disposition of findings, notification, findings of fact, appeal rights, and fair hearing requirements.
-The department shall disclose, upon request, substantiated findings of abuse, financial exploitation, neglect, abandonment to any person so requesting this information.
-This information must also be shared with the department of health to advance the purposes of chapter 18.88B RCW. - (4) For the purposes of this section, "provider" means: - (a) An individual provider as defined in RCW 74.39A.240; - (b) An employee, licensee, or contractor of any of the following: A home care agency licensed under chapter 70.127 RCW; a nursing home under chapter 18.51 RCW; an assisted living facility under chapter 18.20 RCW; an enhanced services facility under chapter 70.97 RCW; a certified resident services and supports agency licensed or certified under chapter 71A.12 RCW; an adult family home under chapter 70.128 RCW; or any long-term care facility certified to provide medicaid or medicare services; and - (5) The department shall adopt rules to implement this section. $\ensuremath{\text{"}}$
+The rule must include disposition of findings, disclosure, notification, findings of fact, appeal rights, and fair hearing requirements.
+The department shall disclose, upon request, substantiated findings of abuse, financial exploitation, nealect, abandonment to any person so requesting this information.
+This information must also be shared with the department of health to advance the purposes of chapter 18.88B RCW. - (4) For the purposes of this section, "provider" means: - (a) An individual provider as defined in RCW 74.39A.240; - (b) An employee, licensee, or contractor of any of the following: A home care agency licensed under chapter 70.127 RCW; a nursing home under chapter 18.51 RCW; an assisted living facility under chapter 18.20 RCW; an enhanced services facility under chapter 70.97 RCW; a certified resident services and supports agency licensed or certified under chapter 71A.12 RCW; an adult family home under chapter 70.128 RCW; or any long-term care facility certified to provide medicaid or medicare services; and - (c) Any contractor of the department who may have unsupervised access to vulnerable adults. - (5) The department shall adopt rules to implement this section. $\mbox{"}$